Grarak/DSVita/README.md

 This runs some games, however following things are missing:

-- No 3D
+- 3D rendering is very broken
-  - Some games rely on 3D states (such as Pokemon Diamond), they will get stuck at titlescreen
-- No saves
-- Incomplete 2D rendering
+- 2D rendering is almost complete
-  - No alpha blending
-  - Will crash on unimplemented draw modes
 - ARM7 HLE will not work with most games
-  - Disable it if certain games don't boot further
+  - Disable it if certain games don't boot further, get struck, crash or have any issues

 ## Installation/Setup